- Information for Military Personnel and Their Spouses/Domestic Partners

 Current board members and the dates their appointments expire:

-Note: If a committee member's term has expired, they may continue to serve one year from the expiration of their term or until a successor is appointed whichever occurs first, pursuant to Business & Professions Code Section 3321(b).
+Note: If a Board Member's term has expired, they may continue to serve one year from the expiration of their term or until a successor is appointed whichever occurs first.

 Board members are the leaders of the State's licensing and regulatory agencies.
 Board members make important decisions on Board policies and on disciplinary actions against professionals who violate state consumer protection laws.
 Board members, among other things, approve regulations and help guide licensing, enforcement, public education and consumer protection activities.